efabless/mpw_precheck/README.md

 - Make sure you have the top level GDS-II under a directory called `gds/`; thus containing `gds/caravel.gds`, this directory should be compressed and the script will use your Makefile to uncompress it.

+- Please create a file `./third_party/used_external_repos.csv` and add to it all `repository name,commit hash` for any external github repository that you are using to build this project.

+- Please include any useful statistics about your design, i.e. cell count, core utilization, etc. in a `.csv` file.
+If you're using OpenLANE then, this file should be created automatically in `<run path>/reports/final_summary_report.csv`.

 ## What Does the Script Do?

 It runs a sequence of checks and aborts with the appropriate error message(s) if any of them fails.